 What is lobbying?

 Lobbying is an activity that is performed at different levels, from companies to small associations or NGOs.
-At a business level, lobbying is performed by the most regulated industries as a general rule.
+At the business level, lobbying is generally carried out by sectors which are the most regulated.

-From the first article, the Spanish Constitution designs a model of a social and democratic State subject to the rule of law, which advocates liberty and political pluralism as superior values; a project of democracy not only based on representation, but also on direct participation by the citizens in public affairs.
+From its first article, the Spanish Constitution designs a model of a social and democratic State, subject to the rule of law, which advocates liberty and political pluralism as superior values; a project of democracy not only based on representation, but also on the direct participation of the citizens in public affairs.

-The interest groups play an important and legitimate role in the democratic process.
-It is a fundamental right that representatives of civil society have access to the institutions and, in a special way, to the legislative and executive powers, in order to communicate their ideas and interests, to collect information, to defend their situation or to urge to change the legislation that may affect them.
+Interest groups play an important and legitimate role in the democratic process.
+It is a fundamental right that representatives of civil society have access to the institutions and especially to the legislative and executive powers, in order to communicate their ideas and interests, collect information, defend their situation or urge changes in legislation that may affect them.

-Lobbying is a professional activity focused on the defense of legitimate interests before the different areas in political decision making.
-It is committed to transfering the position and interest of an organization to the public administrations and political parties, to work so that those interests become a part of the debate and there are achieved several regulations that benefit and do not harm the interests of an organization or group.
+Lobbying is a professional activity focused on the defense of legitimate interests within the different areas of political decision-making.
+It is committed to transfering the position and interests of an organization to the public administration and different political parties.
+In this way, these interests become a part of the debate and are taken into account to ensure that the regulations are beneficial and do not harm the interests of the organization or group.

 What is the purpose of lobbying?

-- Improving the dialogue between the Government and the representatives of the civil society.
+- To improve the dialogue between the Government and civil society representatives.

-- Providing the decider with technical and sectorial information to execute the legislative work.
+- To provide decision-makers with technical and sectoral information in order to execute the legislative work.

 Why is it called lobbying?

-The term literally comes from a “lobby”, understanding it as a hall.
-Indeed, its new meaning as “pression group” originated in a specific hall in 1640, the one that connected the House of Commons with the central hall of the Palace of Westminster.
-Here, British parliamentarians commented on messages and reports they received from social forces before and after the sessions.
-A custom that is still practiced nowadays in Westminster.
+The term literally comes from a “lobby”, understanding it as an entrance hall in Congress, a hotel, or any other public building.
+However, its meaning as “pressure group” originated in a specific entrance hall, or lobby, in 1640.
+It was one that connected the House of Commons with the central hall of the Palace of Westminster.
+Here, British parliamentarians received and commented on messages and reports from social forces before and after the sessions.
+This is a custom that is still practiced today in Westminster.

-The new acceptation first appeared in the American press in 1820 and it described Senate members who interacted in the building’s lobby with members of the House of Representatives to pass a certain legislation.
+The term “lobby” first appeared in the American press in 1820 as a way to describe Senate members who interacted with members of the House of Representatives in the building’s lobby in order to pass certain legislation.

-A famous story claims that the term originated at the Willard Hotel in Washington D.C.
-It tells how President Ulysses S. Grant used the word to describe the political figures who frequented the hotel’s lobby, and how they bought drinks for the president to try to influence his political decisions.
+One famous story claims that the term originated at the Willard Hotel in Washington D.C.
+This story narrates how President Ulysses S. Grant used the word to describe the political figures who frequented the hotel lobby, and how they bought drinks for the president in an attempt to influence his political decisions.

-However, in a BBC report, one historian showed that the term has its origins in meetings of members of the Parliament and their colleagues in the lobbies of the British Houses before and after parliamentary debates, where the publics can meet with their representatives.
+However, in a BBC report, one historian showed that the term has its origins in meetings of members of the Parliament and their colleagues in the lobbies of the British Houses before and after parliamentary debates, where the public could meet with their representatives.

 Lobbying is neither bribery nor power in the shadows

-Lobbying in Spain is still synonymous of power in the shadows.
-This is partly due to the bad image conveyed by Hollywood of this simple dialogue between sectors of the civil society and legislators and rulers.
+Lobbying in Spain is still synonymous with “power in the shadows”.
+This is partly due to the bad image conveyed by Hollywood regarding simple dialogues between sectors of civil society with legislators and governors.

-Researchers from Harvard University, after studying lobbyists for almost a year, concluded that lobbying is not bribery.
+Researchers at Harvard University, came to the conclusion that lobbying is not bribery, after having investigated lobbyists for almost a year.
 They summarized what makes lobbyists so influential in two sentences:

-Lobbying can therefore be understood as an activity whose aim is to improve political decisions through the realistic perceptions of companies, associations or groups of citizens.
+Lobbying can therefore be understood as an activity wherein the aim is to improve political decisions through the realistic perceptions of companies, associations or groups of citizens.

 Lobbying in the EU

 In the European Union, the lobbies seek to “influence policy making processes” in its institutions.
-The groups defined by the Commission are divided into three branches: professional consultants and law firms; lobbyists from companies and trade associations; and think tanks (or “idea factories”) and NGOs.
+The groups as defined by the Commission are divided into three branches: professional consultants and law firms; lobbyists from companies and trade associations; and think tanks and NGOs.